MaSMas0/image_Processing_API/Readme.md

 ## Instructions

-  o run the site you need to run it on your localhost server by downloading node.js from [here](https://nodejs.org/en/) and you need to write on terminal the following codes:
+  To run the site you need to run it on your localhost server by downloading node.js from [here](https://nodejs.org/en/) and you need to write on terminal the following codes:

 ### installation and running